 What’s more controversial than teaching kids about sex?
-Apparently, teaching them about money.
+Apparently, financial education for kids.

 All 50 states require sex-ed classes in high school, and some even offer it in elementary school.
 It’s certainly a touchy topic (no pun intended).
 Earlier this year, a Kansas middle school got in trouble for a racy sex-ed poster that mentioned oral and anal sex.
 And a Hawaii lawmaker is trying to revise a sex-ed class that involved his 11-year-old son.

-But because research continually shows that nearly half of all high-schoolers are sexually active, no one seriously considers scrapping the entire concept.
-Yet every high-schooler spends money, and hardly anyone is teaching them financial ed.
+Research shows that half of all high-school students are sexually active.
+No one considers scrapping the entire sex-ed program.
+Yet, every high-schooler spends money, and hardly anyone is teaching them financial ed.